 Once you’ve settled on a style, be sure the T-shirt you’re choosing is one that will fit well.
 Does it drape in a way that flatters?
-If you’re shopping online, check the reviews and see what past purchasers are saying about the way their order fit.
+If you’re shopping online, check the reviews and see what past purchasers are saying about how their order fits.
 Keep an eye out, too, for what reviewers say about how the shirt holds up in the wash.

 And lastly, you want to choose quality fabric.
-Cheap t-shirts might be fine for hitting the gym, but when it comes to making a fashion statement, only the best will do.
+Cheap T-shirts might be fine for hitting the gym, but when it comes to making a fashion statement, only the best quality T-shirts will do.
 Aim for super soft, organic cotton to avoid a starchy feel and stiff look.

 Luxury T-shirts for James Dean-inspired looks

 Attractive drapes, clean necklines, and seamless finishes.
 That’s what you get when you choose a Classic T-shirt.
 It’s the perfect foundation for a look that’s James Dean cool.

 Each Classic T-shirt is made with 100% organic, super soft cotton that’s garment-dyed, pre-washed, and pre-shrunk.
 They’ll look great wash after wash—you won’t have to worry about shrinking or shape-shifting.